autotelic-sasha/bpl/README.md

 8. For the times when you want to clone a git repo into a subfolder of a project, there is a special file name: **\_\_GITCLONE__**.

-    The file should contain a link to a repository on a single line, and nothing else.
+    The file should contain a link to a repository on a single line, and nothing else (e.g. https:github.com/autotelic-sasha/autotelica_core.git).
-    For example: https:github.com/autotelic-sasha/autotelica_core.git

     Then, during the template instantiation, the repo will be cloned into the directory containining the file.
     This works by simple substitution: `git clone --depth=1 repo_name_from_the_file path_to_folder_where_the_file_is` .